CBA discloses amount of foreign currency bought by local banks

 By Trend

-The Central Bank of Azerbaijan (CBA) held a foreign exchange auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), during which Azerbaijani banks bought $72.9 million, Trend reports on Sept.22 citing CBA.
+The Central Bank of Azerbaijan (CBA) held a foreign exchange auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), during which Azerbaijani banks bought $70.7 million, Trend reports citing CBA.

-According to CBA, demand from the banks at the auction was fully provided.
+According to CBA, the banks’ demand at the auction amounted to $70.7 million and was fully met.

+As a result of the auction, the weighted average rate of the manat to the US dollar amounted to 1.7 AZN / USD.

-In accordance with SOFAZ’s data, from January through August 2020, the fund sold the foreign currency in the amount of $5.4 billion at currency auctions, which is increase by 25 percent compared to the same period of last year.
+In accordance with SOFAZ’s data, from January through August 2020, SOFAZ sold the foreign currency in the amount of $5.4 billion at currency auctions, which is by 25 percent more compared to the same period of last year.

 SOFAZ plans to sell foreign currency worth $6.8 billion at currency auctions this year.